 Travel safety FAQs

-You can travel in a vehicle with other members of your household or support bubble.
+If you need to travel for essential reasons, you can travel in a vehicle with other members of your household or support bubble.
 You only need to wear a face covering if you’re in an enclosed space with people who aren’t part of your household or bubble: for example if you hop in a taxi, travel by bus or get on an aeroplane.
 If you’re travelling in a private vehicle with people who aren’t part of your household, try to keep to small groups so that you’re not all squeezed together.
 Open the windows for added ventilation, and try to face away from each other if possible.

 Want to know more?